hashbangcode/drupal-services-talk/src/slides.md

 - New in Drupal 11.1.0!
 - Procedural hooks are being replaced by an OOP approach.
+- Built using services.
 - Not all hooks are being replaced.
 For example:
   - `hook_install()` `hook_update_N()`
   - `hook_preprocess_HOOK()`
-- Built using services.
 - See https://www.drupal.org/node/3442349

 <!--
 This isn't a rug pull.
-All your normal hooks will work for the time being.
+All your normal hooks will work for the time being (we'll come onto that).
 -->

 ---